Browse Articles

 Intermediate

-7.3K Views
+8.32K Views

 Angular components are building blocks, which in turn form an Application.
-In a simple language, think of our ecosystem as an Application.
+In simple language, think of our ecosystem as an Application.
 Then, water, temperature, oxygen, carbon dioxide, and many more biotic and abiotic factors make the whole ecosystem work as an application.
 Now, the same concept applies to our Angular application as well.
-Our app has many components such as header, footer, sidebar which in turn results in an app.
+Our app has many components such as a header, footer, and sidebar which in turn results in an app.

 Typically, it is a type of directive with templates, styles, and logic for user interaction.
-It is exported as a custom HTML tag like as: <my-component></my-component>.
+It is exported as a custom HTML tag like: <my-component></my-component>.
 The angular component is initialized by an angular dependency injection engine.

 Angular Components Page View